-But watch out not all the coconut waters available in the supermarket may be good for you, many off the canned coconut waters contain added sugar, which you do not require.
-The best options are a fresh young coconut or the Zico brand of coconut water that do not have any added sugar.
+But watch out not all the coconut waters available in the supermarket may be good for you, many of the canned coconut waters contain added sugar, which you do not require.
+The best options are a fresh young coconut or the Zico brand of coconut water that does not have any added sugar.

 My personal choice is a fresh young coconut – for an Olympic distance triathlon, I drink just before the start of the race 500 ml of coconut water, during the biker ride I carry one bottle of coconut water and water and after the race if I require I drink another 500 ml of coconut water.
 Try it it is an alternative to Gatorade.

 Leave a Reply